 Osteopathic physicians are the best physicians in the world, both in terms of friendliness as volunteer leaders and clinical skills as physicians.
 Helping osteopathic physicians so that they can focus on caring for patients is a great honor.

 When I started at the AOA, it was a revolving door in terms of staff.
 That slowed for a number of years as the AOA's pay and benefits became more competitive.
 From what I have heard after leaving the AOA, the revolving door is back.

 I applied online.
-The process took 2 weeks.
-I interviewed at AOA (Chicago, IL) in March 2016.
+I interviewed at AOA (Chicago, IL) in May 2017.

 Let us know if we're missing any workplace or industry recognition –